-Connect with like-minded librarians at an upcoming FRS institute!
+Connect with like-minded librarian leaders at an upcoming FRS institute!

-Join fellow librarians in your region for two days of learning and collaboration at one of our FREE Future Ready Schools® institutes happening around the country in 2017.
+Join fellow tech leaders in your region for two days of learning and collaboration at one of our FREE Future Ready Schools® institutes happening around the country in 2018.

 With the support of your peers, you’ll do a deep-dive into the FRS framework and determine how best to leverage your role to assist your district’s planning and implementation of student-centered personalized learning.
 You’ll also have opportunities for general networking and collaboration with other education professionals in your area who are also engaged in FRS.

 The 2018 FRS institutes are free but space is limited and filling up fast!

 LIBRARY EQUIPS STUDENTS TO BE GLOBALLY COMPETITIVE, Baltimore County Schools (MD)

 FOSTERING RESPONSIBLE CONSUMPTION OF ONLINE INFORMATION, Somerville Middle School (NJ)

 LIBRARIANSHIP IN THE 21ST CENTURY: PROFESSIONAL DEVELOPMENT IS THE KEY, Parkway School District (MO)

 BECOMING FUTURE READY: ONE DISTRICT’S COMMITMENT TO LIBRARIANS, THE USE OF OER AND DIGITAL LITERACY,Lawrence Public Schools (KS)